yysun/flutter_apprun/README.md

 ## Features

-* Use events to drive state changes.
+* Use events to drive state changes, easy to understand.
 * Use pure functions to update the state, easy to test state changes.
-* The events also drive UI updates, no need to use `setState` to update the state.
+* The events also drive UI updates, no need to use `setState`.
+* The local events are scoped to the widget, no need to worry about the global events.
-* Global event bus, you can use events to communicate between widgets.
+* The global events are used to communicate between widgets, no need to use `Provider` or `Bloc`.
 * Fully support asynchronous state changes.

 ## Getting started

 Install it using pub:
 ```
-dart pub add flutter_apprun
+flutter pub add flutter_apprun
 ```

 And import the package: